 Not sure what your team is using?
 Click here.

-Relationships is a framework in Gainsight that provides you the flexibility to accurately model and manage your complex customer structures by creating Relationship types and Relationships.
-Relationships takes Customer Success beyond managing Accounts.
+Relationship is a framework in Gainsight that provides you the flexibility to accurately model and manage your complex customer structures by creating Relationship types and Relationship.
+Relationship takes Customer Success beyond managing Accounts.
 They help CSMs manage each connection point (Relationship) with the customer.

 This article explains how to configure Relationships in the Relationships Administration page.
-To view the Relationships Administration page, navigate to Administration > General > Relationships.
+To view the Relationships Administration page, navigate to Administration > Relationship.
 This page allows you to add fields, create Associated Objects, configure the Relationship Types and Type fields, Sections and Relationship Search Configuration.

 You can see the following tabs in this page:

 The Relationship Fields section displays all the fields in the Relationship object.
 There are three types of fields in the object namely: